-Regular attendance and participation is expected.
+Logging in to our class does not constitute attendance.
+It should be evident that you are actively participating in assignments and activities.
+Regular attendance is expected.
 For the purposes of online asynchronous courses, a student will be considered to be in attendance in an online class when the individual 1) participates in online discussions or activities about academic matters; or 2) initiates contact with faculty to ask questions about subject studies; or 3) completes assignments; or 4) takes tests.
-Logging into an online course without active participation does not constitute attendance.
-Each class participation activity that is not completed during the assigned timeframe will result in a 2.5 point deduction on the final average.
 Please contact your instructor if you need to miss.